 Can you name the richest person in the world?
-Odds are you’ll name Bill Gates — or perhaps Jeff Bezos or Warren Buffett.
+Odds are you’ll name Bill Gates or Warren Buffett.
 You wouldn’t be wrong, according to traditional sources.
-The Forbes Billionaire List is the go-to for keeping track of the world’s richest people.
-But what if that list weren’t entirely accurate — meaning there are people out there with huge fortunes who don’t appear on it for one reason or another?
-Vladimir Putin is one example.
-And there are many others.
+The Forbes Billionaire List is the go-to for tracking the world’s richest people.
+But what if the list wasn’t entirely accurate, meaning some people with huge fortunes don’t appear on it?

-There are a few reasons for that.
-Some rich people simply want to fly under the radar.
-Money attracts attention, after all, and they’d rather live their lives in peace.
-Others have secret fortunes or huge amounts of money that have been earned in less-than-savory ways.
-Drug lords, for example, won’t show up on the Forbes list or most others.
+“Dark wealth” hides many of the richest people in the world.
+Some rich people want to fly under the radar.
+Money attracts attention, and they’d rather live in peace.
+Others earned secret fortunes in less-savory ways.
+Drug lords, for example, won’t show up on the Forbes list.
 Neither will gangsters or dictators.

 The fact is there’s a lot of dark wealth out there.
 Some estimates put Putin’s net worth around $70 billion.
 Recently, though, we learned it may be much higher.
 Still, we don’t see him discussed alongside Gates or Buffett because his wealth is tied up in obscure banks and investments all over the world.
 The same goes for many other people.

 These 17 individuals and families control a vast swath of “dark wealth.”